SAP-samples/cap-service-integration-codejam/exercises/06-mock-separate-process/README.md

 ## Stop both services

-For simplicity's sake for the rest of the CodeJam, let's switch back to an in-process mocking setup for now.
+For simplicity's sake, let's switch back to an in-process mocking setup for now.

 👉 Stop both `cds watch` processes, and also the `watch` process if it's still running, with Ctrl-C. You can now close all but one terminal window in your workspace.